Stamp duty and capital gain tax applicable in Malta

 Exemption from income tax on capital gains and duty on documents and transfers on the first €750,000 of the price of properties which:

-- Are new properties and are built in a typical and traditional Maltese style and architecture.
+- These are new properties and are built in a typical and traditional Maltese style and architecture.

 This measure also applies to qualifying properties in respect of which a promise of sale has already been entered into as long as the final contract has not yet been signed.